AIFF versus WAV: Which audio file format is best?

 When you are concerned with speed and small file size, use mp3.
 For example, on the internet, or in an email.
 No one wants to download a 50mB file to listen to song on their phone, or send a quick tune to a friend.
 If you’re streaming on a website, or youtube, that’s likely streaming a lossy file format similar to mp3.
 In fact, mp3 is just a video file, without the video part.

-This image shows how a downsampled image can be lower quality than the original to save space.
+This image illustrates how a downsampled image can be lower quality than the original to save space.
 Generally, it looks about the same, but closer inspection shows loss of detail.
-Just like a pixelated JPEG, audio files that have too much lossy compression can be lackluster, and sound like they lack the detail of a WAV or AIFF file.
-The top image would represent a WAV or AIFF, and the bottom image would represent a MP3 or Mp4, although the image is a not an actual representation, but for illustrating how compression affects quality.
+Just like a pixelated JPEG, audio files that have too much lossy compression can be lackluster, and sound like they lack the detail of a full quality WAV or AIFF file.

 Both WAV and AIFF use the same encoding method!